Ircama/construct-gallery/README.md

 )
 ```

-Load it with *construct_gallery*:
+Load it with *construct-gallery*:

 ```bash
 python3 -m construct_gallery constr.py
 ```

-Past the following bytes to the the central hex column of *construct_gallery*:
+Paste the following bytes to the the central hex panel of *construct-gallery*:

 ```
 14 00 0c
 ```

-You can use all available tools to edit digits and test results.
+You can use all available tools of *construct-gallery* to edit digits and test results.
 Notice the various plugins that enrich the functionalities of *construct-editor*.

-You might not close *construct_gallery* while editing *constr.py*; paste for instance the following code replacing the previous one, then save:
+You can keep *construct-gallery* running while editing *constr.py*; paste for instance the following code replacing the previous one, then save:

 ```python
 from construct import *